Our unique approach to part-time training means you don’t have to put everything on hold to complete the essential NCTJ qualification.

 We understand your studies have to fit in around demanding work and family commitments, and perhaps even having a social life.

-With over a decade’s experience of delivering part-time courses, we know our flexible approach is tried and tested and the perfect way to become a fully-qualified journalist while maintaining an income.
+With more than a decade’s experience of delivering part-time journalism courses, we know our flexible approach is tried and tested and the perfect way to become a fully-qualified journalist while maintaining an income.

 For that reason, in consultation with our alumni, we’ve built in some flexible study weeks around Saturday lessons.